 Parents traveling with their kids need to plan ahead by visiting their healthcare provider at least six weeks before their trip.
 When visiting your doctor, ask them if your family needs routine vaccines or specific immunizations required to travel to your destination.
 Doing this could prevent disruptions in your travel plans and will keep your family safe.

 For example, a yellow fever shot can only be administered by a registered provider and you have to receive one no later than 10 days before your trip.
 Depending on where you go, your doctor may recommend other travel vaccines that will keep you and your children safe.
 Common travel vaccines include:

 - Measles Mumps and Rubella (MMR)

 - Yellow fever

 Because kids are often the most vulnerable to vaccine-preventable diseases, they’re the focus of attention during National Immunization Awareness Month.
 It’s especially important to ensure children are up- to -date on their vaccinations before they head off to school this fall.

 But many people overlook the importance of adult immunizations.
 Adults who were vaccinated as children may believe they’re fully protected and don’t need any further immunizations.
 Many don’t bother getting boosters unless they’re planning on traveling out of the country.

 As a result, adult immunization rates are lower than they should be, causing more than 50,000 U.S. adults to die each year from vaccine-preventable diseases.
 Thousands more suffer serious health problems.

 How Can I Find a Primary Care Doctor Near Me?

-Getting immunized is one of the easiest and most effective ways to prevent a variety of serious diseases.
-To learn more about the risks, safety and benefits of immunizations, consult a primary care doctor near you.
+Looking for a healthcare professional in Portland who can answer your questions about vaccines?
+To learn more about the risks, safety, and benefits of immunizations, contact us or consult with a primary care doctor near you.